suno-ai/bark/README.md

 ### 🌎 Foreign Language

 Bark supports various languages out-of-the-box and automatically determines language from input text.
-Code-switched text will even realistically use the same voice and add an accent.
+When prompted with code-switched text, Bark will even attempt to employ the native accent for the respective languages in the same voice.

 ```python
 text_prompt = """